Siege of Soissons: Prelude

-Ignoring the city, the German army continued its march towards Paris, walking through the local roads of the region, leaving aside the obstacles which it did not want to seize until later in order not to slow down its march.
-This march made the trip faster since, from Sedan to Paris, the Germans did not meet any French soldiers, only two fortified towns were on their way, Laon and Soissons.
+Ignoring the city, the German army continued its march towards Paris, advancing along local roads of the region and putting other targets aside for a later occasion in order not to slow down its march.
+This approach hastened the journey, as from Sedan to Paris, the Germans did not meet any French soldiers; only two fortified towns, Laon and Soissons, lay in their path.

 September

-The city of Laon, commanded by General Thémérin, had for a garrison of only a battalion and a battery of artillery of the mobile guard.
-However, on September 8, a strong detonation coming from the direction of Laon had been heard in Soissons.
-It was the powder keg that had blown.
-At September 10, a parliamentary dragoon officer of the 12th army corps, looked at the Porte Saint-Martin to request the surrender of the place.
-Colonel de Noue, commander of the place, categorically refused.
-The long German columns continued to march around Soissons towards Paris and the city was thus surrounded.
-On September 14, a group of German cavalrymen attempted a reconnaissance on the Porte de Reims.
-They are driven out by cannon and rifle fire.
-The same day a second parliamentarian demanded the surrender of the place.
+The city of Laon, commanded by General Thémérin, had a garrison consisting of only a battalion and a battery of artillery of the mobile guard.
+However, on September 8th, a strong detonation coming from the direction of Laon had been heard in Soissons; it was the powder keg that had blown.
+According to a contemporary report, the fortress of Soissons had received no orders or help from the French government since the Battle of Sedan on 1 September 1870, leaving the garrison isolated and without direction from Paris.
+On September 10th, a parliamentary dragoon officer of the 12th army corps appeared at the Porte Saint-Martin to request the surrender of Soissons.
+Colonel de Noue, the commander at Soissons, refused.

+The long German columns continued to march around Soissons, towards Paris, and the city was promptly surrounded.
+On September 14th, a group of German cavalrymen attempted a reconnaissance on the Porte de Reims.
+They were driven out by cannon and rifle fire.
+The same day, a second parliamentarian demanded the surrender of the fort.
 In response to a new refusal, the Germans fired 3 cannon shots on the city from the heights of Sainte-Geneviève.
-On September 18, warned by an inhabitant, a platoon of national guards in Venizel were surprised.
-On the same day, a detachment of about twenty Prussians were dispatched; one was killed, the others are taken prisoner.
-On September 22, 42 national guards carried out a coup de main against some German riders accompanying about sixty horses confined to Beugneux; 1 officer and 2 German soldiers were killed, 18 were taken prisoner and 50 horses captured.
+On September 18th, warned by an inhabitant, a platoon of national guards in Venizel were surprised.
+On the same day, a detachment of about twenty Prussians was dispatched; one was killed, and the rest were taken prisoner.
+On September 22nd, 42 national guards carried out a coup de main against some German riders accompanying about sixty horses confined in to Beugneux; 1 officer and 2 German soldiers were killed, 18 were taken prisoner, and 50 horses captured.

-On September 24, 40 National Guards and 15th line fire on the Prussian cavalry in The Cottage in Venizel.
-Alerted, a Prussian battalion, soon joined by 3 battalions of the landwehr, force the National Guards to fall back after a hard fight on the hill of Villeneuve.
-The French lost 2 officers, 8 wounded and 16 missing and the Prussians 2 dead and 15 wounded.
+On September 24th, 40 National Guards and the 15th line fire on the Prussian cavalry in The Cottage in Venizel.
+Alerted, a Prussian battalion, joined by 3 battalions of the Landwehr, forced the National Guards to fall back after a hard fight on the hill of Villeneuve.
+2 French officers were killed, 8 men were wounded and 16 went missing; the Prussians suffered 2 dead and 15 wounded.
 Following this engagement, the Grand Duke of Mecklenburg, Frederick Francis II of Mecklenburg-Schwerin, sent the following telegram from Reims to the Ministry of War in Berlin: